Dr Nicola Rycroft

 MSc Addiction Psychology and Counselling

-- Member of the British Association for Psychopharmacology
+- Full member, British Association of Psychopharmacology